Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Sample Output

-In addition to the automated business transaction and health rule configuration features that ConfigMyApp provides, it also creates an automated dynamic dashboard as shown below.
+In addition to the automated business transaction and health rule configuration features that ConfigMyApp provides, it also creates a dynamic dashboard as shown below.
 The server and databse monitoring health status are optional.
 Refer to the <a href="https://appdynamics.github.io/ConfigMyApp-docs/#configuring-input-parameters"> configuring input parameters</a> for details.

 ![dashboard](https://user-images.githubusercontent.com/2548160/87234207-bec8e800-c3c6-11ea-9858-c857fb0b7470.png)

-Note that the branding, which consists of logo and the background image can be easily changed by either copying both images into the `branding` folder in the root directory.
+Note that the branding which consists of the logo and the background image can easily be changed by copying your custom images into the `branding` folder in the root directory.

 ## Configuring input parameters